 NETI-1 has a dual purpose.
 Most obviously, it is intended to give the participants information and some hands-on practice in the elements of effective teaching--course planning, lecturing, active learning, assessment of learning, and dealing with a variety of problems that commonly arise in the life of a faculty member.
 The workshop is also intended to provide new faculty with tips on getting their careers off to a good start and experienced faculty with instructional materials and methods that they can use in faculty development and new faculty mentoring programs on their own campuses.
 Experienced faculty who are nominated should therefore be among the better teachers on their campuses, as opposed to teachers having problems and seeking assistance.
 In a major survey of NETI-1 alumni, a significant number of past participants reported that the workshop had a positive effect on both their students' learning and their student evaluations.

-The 2014 NETI-1B will be in New Orleans on January 4-6, and the 2014 NETI-1A will be in Washington, DC, in May on a specific date yet to be determined.
+The 2014 NETI-1B will be in Washington, DC, on May 29-31, and the 2015 NETI-1A will be early in January, with the exact date and location yet to be determined.

 Advanced NETI (NETI-2)